martinvl/liveshot-protocol/README.md

     The range display name, ex: `'100m'`
 * < _string_ >`relay`
     The display name for the relay, ex: `'1'`
+* < _iterable_ >`cards`
+    * Contains zero or more < _Card_ > objects, the keys of this object can be anything, as long as they iterate in the correct order.
+Typically this is just an array containing zero or more cards.

 <!--
 * < _date_ >`timerZero`